Crafting Orders and Recrafting Guide for Dragonflight

 Placing a Crafting Order

-To place a order you need to go and talk to a NPC at one of said locations above.
+To place an order, you need to go and talk to an NPC at one of said locations above.
 Doing so will open up a fairly easy interface which allows you to filter for various items which can be crafted.
 These items can vary from Soulbound gear, all the way down to various Battle Pets.

-Some of these, like Primal Infusion, will be obtainable through gaining Renown or slaying Raid bosses.
-Others, like Draconic Missive of the Fireflash or Magazine of Healing Darts, can just be bought from the Auction House as these are created by certain professions.
+For example, Draconic Missive of the Fireflash, which provides specific secondary stats for your item, or Magazine of Healing Darts, which adds an additional effect to your item, can just be bought from the Auction House as these are created by certain professions.
 To get a full idea of which profession can create what, take a look at the in-depth profession guide linked below.

-Others, like Titan Training Matrix I all the way up to Titan Training Matrix IV can be obtained from doing dungeons.
-Depending on the difficulty of the dungeon, the appropriate Training Matrix will drop.
+Others, like Whelpling's Dreaming Crest all the way up to Enchanted Aspect's Dreaming Crest can be obtained from doing dungeons.
+Depending on the difficulty of the dungeon, the appropriate Crest will drop.
 These allow you to upgrade the item level of your item.
 In order to make obtaining these items easier, take a look at our Dragonflight dungeon introductions below.

 Fulfilling a Crafting Order

-Once you find a order you wish to craft, click on it to open up a detailed view window.
-In this window you can see who placed the order, your cut of the gold and additional Crafting Details.
-If you are satisifed with everything you can click on Start Order to pick it up for yourself, preventing any of the other crafters access to that specific Order.
+Once you find an order you wish to craft, click on it to open up a detailed view window.
+In this window, you can see who placed the Order, your cut of the gold, and additional Crafting Details.
+If you are satisfied with everything, you can click on Start Order to pick it up for yourself, preventing any of the other Crafter's access to that specific Order.

 Recrafting in Dragonflight